2014 United States House of Representatives elections in North Carolina: District 3

 The 3rd district is located on the Atlantic coast of North Carolina.
 It covers the Outer Banks and the counties adjacent to the Pamlico Sound.
-The incumbent is Republican Walter B. Jones, Jr., who has represented the district since 1995.
-He was re-elected with 63% of the vote in 2012 and the district has a PVI of R+11.
+The incumbent was Republican Walter B. Jones, Jr., who had represented the district since 1995.
+He was re-elected with 63% of the vote in 2012, and the district has a PVI of R+11.